NeoPlrt/NeoPlrt/README.md

 - 🎂I'm 17 years old
 - 👀 I am interested in IT
 - 🌱 I am currently learning IT
-- 📫 How to reach me Ig:neo_plrt Discord: neoplrt.
+- 📫 How to reach me Ig:neo_plrt Discord: neop.
 - 😄 Pronouns: He / Him